Predictive and Preventive Maintenance Are of Highest Importance for Asset Management

 Whether your business is small, medium or large, effective equipment maintenance is crucial.
 The CMMS market is flooded with solutions promising cost and time savings but also demanding a solid investment.
 Every maintenance professional will tell you that predictive and preventive maintenance are absolutely worth it and of highest importance for asset management.

 But how to choose the right maintenance strategy for your equipment according to your budget?

 Latest Trends Reshaping the Industrial Maintenance Sector

-Industrial Internet of Things (IIoT), big data, predictive maintenance and CMMS are already completely revolutionizing maintenance through their powerful proactive approach.
+Industrial Internet of Things (IIoT), big data, PdM and CMMS are already completely revolutionizing maintenance through their powerful proactive approach.
 Ensuring that an asset will function in the required manner with a minimum of maintenance over its life cycle is more than enough as an argument for many business owners to get all the latest available resources and follow the latest automation trends.

 Industry 4.0 makes the factory from today smarter, stronger and more flexible than ever before.
 Equipment condition monitoring has been available for many years thanks to different controllers, sensors and other tools and methods (e.g. vibration and oil analysis).
 But what is really new now and is tremendously emerging is the capability to analyze big data and create predictive algorithms with the help of next-gen CMMS to anticipate and prevent a possible failure.
 This is obviously the absolute game changer in the maintenance world.

 Mobility Work’s calendar feature allows you to schedule all your preventive and predictive maintenance tasks.

 Should you then just forget about your established preventive maintenance routines and put all your efforts and money into a new predictive strategy?
 Preventive and predictive maintenance, rather than opposed strategies are complementary.